 - A. The molding of the hearts of men involves great pain and struggle. - 1.
 Paul described the conflict his first letter caused within the disciples at Corinth.
 (2 Cor 7:5-11) - 2.
-As a result of an open heart the Corinthians was a conviction of sin and a strong understanding of God's truth that they had not previously known. - B. Sadly many who experience the pain of guilt and uncertainty quit. - 1.
-Phillip had doubts about "Jesus of Nazareth" but be "dug deeper!" - 2.
+There was pain experienced by both Paul and the Corinthians. - 3.
+As a result of an open heart the Corinthians was a conviction of sin and a strong understanding of God's truth that they had not previously known. - B. Sadly many who experience the pain of guilt and the uncertainty of their convictions, do not end up at the same place the Corinthians did. - 1.
+Many of the Jews would have reasoned like Phillip when they heard the name "Jesus of Nazareth" and the possibility that He was the Messiah. - 2.
 The Messiah had to come from Bethlehem!
 (John 7:41-42) - 3.
 For many people this planting of doubt was enough to end their struggle.
 When that struggle ended, so did their opportunity for eternal life.
 (Jn 8:24)